-- 7 The Panel shall initially decide and then inform all parties concerned how it will conduct the hearing subject to the procedures being consistent with the principles of these general complaints procedures and of these procedural rules. - 8 The Panel shall establish the exact nature of the complaint, establish the facts as far as it is possible to do so, consider the facts, determine its decision and report its decision in writing within five working days to the Vice- Chancellor copied to all parties involved in hearing the complaint.
+7 The Panel shall initially decide and then inform all parties concerned how it will conduct the hearing subject to the procedures being consistent with the principles of these general complaints procedures and of these procedural rules.

+8 The Panel shall establish the exact nature of the complaint, establish the facts as far as it is possible to do so, consider the facts, determine its decision and report its decision in writing within five working days to the Vice- Chancellor copied to all parties involved in hearing the complaint.

 These General Student Complaints and Grievance Procedures were adopted by Academic Board at its meeting on 6 July 1998 and are reviewed annually.

-Complaints in relation to collaborative partner institutions

-- 1 This procedure relates to complaints received by the University relating in whole or in part to collaborative partner institutions of the University.
-By collaborative partner institutions is meant Associate Colleges and institutions offering programmes jointly with the University, or franchised or validated by the University. - 2 Such complaints must always be referred to the Deputy Chief Executive, Melvyn Keen who shall at once inform the collaborative partner institution of the nature and substance of the complaint.
+1 This procedure relates to complaints received by the University relating in whole or in part to collaborative partner institutions of the University.
+By collaborative partner institutions is meant Associate Colleges and institutions offering programmes jointly with the University, or franchised or validated by the University.

+2 Such complaints must always be referred to the Deputy Chief Executive, Melvyn Keen who shall at once inform the collaborative partner institution of the nature and substance of the complaint.
 The Deputy Chief Executive shall decide whether a complaint has substance, prima facie.
-In so deciding, they shall have regard to the following considerations: - Where the University receives a complaint or complaints against a collaborative partner institution, it shall at the outset determine which complaints, if any, are within its jurisdiction. - The University shall decline absolutely to deal with any complaint against a collaborative partner institution unless the internal procedures of that institution have been fully exhausted and the procedures of any professional accrediting body have likewise been fully exhausted. - The University shall decline absolutely to deal with any complaint against a collaborative partner institution if legal proceedings have been commenced in relation to that complaint, and shall continue to so decline until legal proceedings have been fully ended. - Anonymous complaints or grievances will not normally be considered. - 3 Where a complaint is deemed by the Deputy Chief Executive to have substance prima facie, the complaint shall be referred to a panel chaired by the Director of the Centre for Learning and Teaching Enhancement and whose other members shall be an internal expert (preferably of professorial status) and an external expert, the panel aided by a secretary and, if deemed necessary by the chair, a legal assessor. - 4 The panel shall report its findings as quickly as practicable to the Deputy Chief Executive, copies of its report being sent simultaneously to the complainant and the collaborative partner institution. - 5 The Deputy Chief Executive shall consider the report, and any representations made to him/ her by either the complainant or the collaborative partner institution, and shall forward his/her conclusions to the Vice- Chancellor, together with a summary of the complaints in respect of which the panel was established. - 6 The Vice-Chancellor shall reach a determination in relation to the matters which formed the substance of the complaint, and shall inform either the Board of Governors or the Academic Board, as they deem appropriate; the Vice-Chancellor shall at the same time inform the complainant and the partner institution of the outcome. - 7 There shall be no grounds of appeal against the determination of the Vice-Chancellor. - 8 The Deputy Chief Executive and the Director of the Centre for Learning and Teaching Enhancement shall have the joint discretion to
+In so deciding, they shall have regard to the following considerations:

+• Where the University receives a complaint or complaints against a collaborative partner institution, it shall at the outset determine which complaints, if any, are within its jurisdiction.

+• The University shall decline absolutely to deal with any complaint against a collaborative partner institution unless the internal procedures of that institution have been fully exhausted and the procedures of any professional accrediting body have likewise been fully exhausted.

+• The University shall decline absolutely to deal with any complaint against a collaborative partner institution if legal proceedings have been commenced in relation to that complaint, and shall continue to so decline until legal proceedings have been fully ended.

+• Anonymous complaints or grievances will not normally be considered.

+3 Where a complaint is deemed by the Deputy Chief Executive to have substance prima facie, the complaint shall be referred to a panel chaired by the Director of the Academic Quality Service and whose other members shall be an internal expert (preferably of professorial status) and an external expert, the panel aided by a secretary and, if deemed necessary by the chair, a legal assessor.

+4 The panel shall report its findings as quickly as practicable to the Deputy Chief Executive, copies of its report being sent simultaneously to the complainant and the collaborative partner institution.

+5 The Deputy Chief Executive shall consider the report, and any representations made to him/ her by either the complainant or the collaborative partner institution, and shall forward his/her conclusions to the Vice- Chancellor, together with a summary of the complaints in respect of which the panel was established.

+6 The Vice-Chancellor shall reach a determination in relation to the matters which formed the substance of the complaint, and shall inform either the Board of Governors or the Academic Board, as they deem appropriate; the Vice-Chancellor shall at the same time inform the complainant and the partner institution of the outcome.

+7 There shall be no grounds of appeal against the determination of the Vice-Chancellor.